Military Government of the Philippine Islands: Establishment of civil government

-On March 3, 1901 the US Congress passed the Army Appropriation Act containing (along with the Platt Amendment on Cuba) the Spooner Amendment, which provided the President with the legislative authority to establish a civil government in the Philippines.
+On March 3, 1901, the U.S. Congress passed the Army Appropriation Act containing (along with the Platt Amendment on Cuba) the Spooner Amendment, which provided the President with the legislative authority to establish an American civil government in the Philippines.
 Until then, the President had been administering the Philippines by virtue of his war powers.
 On July 1, 1901, civil government was inaugurated, with Taft as the Civil Governor.
 On February 3, 1903, the US Congress changed the title of Civil Governor to Governor-General.

 A highly-centralized public school system was installed in 1901, using English as the medium of instruction.
-Since that created a heavy shortage of teachers, the Philippine Commission authorized the Secretary of Public Instruction to bring to the Philippines 600 teachers from the US, the so-called Thomasites.
+Since that created a heavy shortage of teachers, the Philippine Commission authorized the Secretary of Public Instruction to bring to the Philippines 600 teachers from the U.S., the so-called Thomasites.
 Free primary instruction to train the people for the duties of citizenship and avocation was enforced by the Taft Commission, according to instructions by McKinley.
 Also, the Catholic Church was disestablished, and a considerable amount of church land was purchased and redistributed.

 Official end to war

 The Philippine Organic Act of July 1902 approved, ratified, and confirmed McKinley's executive order establishing the Philippine Commission and stipulated that a bicameral Philippine Legislature would be established, composed of an elected lower house, the Philippine Assembly, and an appointed upper house, the Philippine Commission.
 The act also provided for extending the United States Bill of Rights to the Philippines.

-On July 2, 1902, the Secretary of War telegraphed that the insurrection against the sovereign authority of the US had come to an end, with provincial civil governments established, and so the office of Military Governor was terminated.
-On July 4, Theodore Roosevelt, who had succeeded to the presidency after the assassination of McKinley on September 5, 1901, proclaimed a full and complete pardon and amnesty to all persons in the Philippine archipelago who had participated in the conflict.

-On April 9, 2002, Philippine President Gloria Macapagal Arroyo proclaimed that the Philippine–American War had ended on April 16, 1902 with the surrender of General Miguel Malvar, and she declared the centennial anniversary of that date as a national working holiday and as a special non-working holiday in the Province of Batangas and in the Cities of Batangas, Lipa and Tanaun.
+On July 2, 1902, the Secretary of War telegraphed that the war had come to an end, with American provincial civil governments established, and so the office of Military Governor was terminated.
+On July 4, Theodore Roosevelt, who had succeeded to the presidency after the assassination of McKinley on September 5, 1901, proclaimed a full and complete pardon and amnesty to all persons in the Philippines who had participated in the conflict.
+On April 9, 2002, Philippine president Gloria Macapagal Arroyo would proclaim a new ending date, April 16, 1902, for the Philippine–American War.
+The date saw the surrender of General Miguel Malvar, and she declared the centennial anniversary of that date as a national working holiday and as a special non-working holiday in the Province of Batangas and in the Cities of Batangas, Lipa and Tanaun.

 Later hostilities

-Some sources have suggested that the war unofficially continued for nearly a decade since bands of guerrillas, quasi-religious armed groups, and other resistance groups continued to roam the countryside and to clash with US Army or Philippine Constabulary patrols.
-The US Army and the Philippine Constabulary continued hostilities against those resistance groups until 1913.
+The war unofficially continued for nearly a decade since bands of guerrillas, quasi-religious armed groups, and other resistance groups continued to roam the countryside and to clash with U.S. Army or Philippine Constabulary patrols.
+The U.S. Army and the Philippine Constabulary continued hostilities against those resistance groups until 1913.
 Some historians consider these unofficial extensions to be part of the war.